cb400f/opensuse-guide.org/command.md

 Editing configuration files or other text files can be done like this using the vim editor, which is installed by default.

-Open a file with <i>vim /path/to/file</i>.
+Open a file with _vim /path/to/file_.
 Example:

 <div class="clroot">vim /etc/sysconfig/yast2</div>

 {% include note.html note="Root permissions are used in the example because _yast2_ is a system configuration file - this is not generally required to edit files with vim." %}

-Press <b>i</b> to enter insert mode (you will see "-- INSERT --" at the bottom).
+Press **i** to enter insert mode (you will see "-- INSERT --" at the bottom).
 Now you can edit the text in the file.
-When you're done editing press <b>Esc</b> to leave insert mode and return to command mode.
-Now type <b>:x</b> which is the command for exit and save.
-To quit without saving any changes use <b>:q!</b>.
+When you're done editing press **Esc** to leave insert mode and return to command mode.
+Now type **:x** which is the command for exit and save.
+To quit without saving any changes use **:q!**.

-Vim is quite advanced, you might consider installing a simpler text based editor, e.g. try <i>nano</i>.
+Vim is quite advanced, you might consider installing a simpler text based editor, e.g. try _nano_.

 ## 8.4 Further reading